 Responding To Predators That Aren’t There

-Somewhere over the course frog evolution, tadpoles developed an amazing ability: if chemicals in their aquatic habitat indicate the presence of a predator, they will grow longer tails than they would have if predators hadn’t been there.
+Somewhere over the course of frog evolution, tadpoles developed an amazing ability: if chemicals in their aquatic habitat indicate the presence of a predator, they will grow longer tails than they would have if predators hadn’t been there.

 This adaptation helps the small and vulnerable amphibians swim out of harm’s way more quickly, so they can survive into adulthood and reproduce.